 - Pay only for what you use: Since you are billed to the nearest minute, you are only billed for time operators are on the line with your callers.

 - Gain billing efficiency on “short” calls: Because you are paying for operator time, short calls will be billed as they are.
 This is an advantage over Units billing because with units you pay a flat fee no matter how long the call is.
-Telephone Answering Operators often handle many short calls during the month.
+Telephone Answering Operators often handle many short calls during a billing cycle.

-The biggest concern consumers of minutes billing often have is that they fear the answering service operators will stay on the line for excessive amounts of time in order o jack up the bill and cause hidden cost over-runs.
+The biggest concern consumers of minutes billing often have is that they fear the answering service operators will stay on the line for excessive amounts of time in order to jack up the bill and cause hidden cost over-runs.
 This is why you want to look at your call detail reports to determine what kind of call duration averages your service is providing.
 For many basic answering services a call duration of about 1.5 to 2.0 minutes is normal.
 You also need to ask your service provider if they round-up their billing to a specific time interval.
-For example, time-based billing programs will often round to the nearest 3-second or 6-second interval (kind of like your cell phone company).
-You should expect a small amount of rounding but you want to avoid excessive rounding measures.
+Expect a small amount of rounding but you want to avoid excessive rounding measures.
 Overall, you shouldn’t be too concerned about an answering service jacking up their call times to bill you excessively.
 This is a rarity in the industry and those who try it don’t last long in the business.

-Units billing is referred to as “per call” billing.
-A “unit” in the answering service industry is often defined as “A call received (even if no message is left), a confirmation call to check if your lines have been forwarded, A page sent out, A call dialed out or A call transferred (patched) out.”
+Units billing is often referred to as “per call” billing.
+A “unit” in the answering service industry is often defined as “A call received (even if no message is left), a confirmation call to check if your lines have been forwarded, a page sent out, a call dialed out, or a call transferred (patched) out.”
 Basically, this means that anytime an operator takes a call or makes a call you are billed a unit.
 There are a couple of advantages to billing by the unit:

 - Pay a flat rate for calls: Pay a flat rate no matter what your call durations are.
 This can be a huge advantage to you if you have long duration calls.